TID 8 Approved by JRB

 The Commercial Rehabilitative Revolving Loan is designed to foster business growth and expansion, to facilitate the development of high-quality upper-level residential units, to update and preserve historic structures, and to increase the overall economic vitality of downtown Watertown.
 In addition to facade beautification projects, revolving loan funds may be used for structural repairs, and major mechanical upgrades to plumbing, electrical, heating, and cooling systems.
 Loan funds may also be used to offset the cost of project-related expenses such as design, architectural or engineering costs.

-For more information or questions, please contact RDA Executive Director, Kristen Fish, at email@example.com
+For more information or questions, please contact RDA Executive Director, Alex Allon at firstname.lastname@example.org

 In January 2015, the City of Watertown began its partnership with Development Counsellors International through a contract to develop a Branding and Marketing Blueprint – complete with a new brand, logo, tagline and marketing plan – designed to yield results.